pranjalsrajput/Entrepreneurship-Basic-Course/README.md

 bank account.

-The main idea of the project is to analyze the start-up and growth stages of a company, critical junctures and the development of the company.
+The main idea of the project is to analyze the start-up and growth stages of the company, critical junctures and the development of the company.
 A detailed study is done about the company's main value proposition, business model, revenue model, their beachhead market, etc. Also, we researched about various growth stages of the company and how it's business model changed over the period of time.